Here are the key areas of learning you can expect, as a result of attending:

 pattownebz (Guest): Is it a good thing for me to inline CSS styles for my site?
 I get messages when doing speed tests that my CSS files are too big.

-Vahe_Arabian (Admin): Quick intro, housekeeping rules and then straight into the agenda and questions
+Vahe Arabian (Moderator): Quick intro, housekeeping rules and then straight into the agenda and questions.

-Vahe_Arabian (Admin): We’ve got Alexian Chiavegato is the Chief Marketing officer of Marfeel and brings more than ten years’ experience in developing and implementing sales-oriented yet creative marketing strategies for a range of organizations.
+Vahe Arabian (Moderator): We’ve got Alexian Chiavegato.
+He is the Chief Marketing officer of Marfeel and brings more than ten years’ experience in developing and implementing sales-oriented yet creative marketing strategies for a range of organizations.
 Before coming to Marfeel, Alexian was chief marketing officer at FAXI and director of marketing at Crowd Reactive and Voxy.

-Vahe_Arabian (Admin): Marfeel is an ad serving and site/mobile optimization solution for publishers
+Vahe Arabian (Moderator): Marfeel is an ad serving and site/mobile optimization solution for publishers.

-Alexian: Hi there Vahe, and big thanks to State of Digital Publishing for hosting this! hi there everyone!
-Thank you for joining us today
+Alexian: Hi there, Vahe.
+Big thanks to State of Digital Publishing for hosting this!
+Hi there, everyone.
+Thank you for joining us today.

 Guest4813 (Guest): 🙂